quic/aimet/Docs/api_docs/index.rst

 AIMET is designed to work generically on any user-provided model.
 At present, AIMET supports TensorFlow, Keras, PyTorch, and ONNX frameworks.

-Please follow the links below to see AIMET APIs for either PyTorch, TensorFlow, Keras, or ONNX.
+Please follow the links below to see AIMET APIs for either PyTorch, TensorFlow, or ONNX.

 .. toctree::
    :titlesonly: